gradiuscypher/screeps/README.md

         * need more creeps to keep up on energy tasks (transportation, mining)
         * need more creeps for protection

+# Bug List
+## Confirmed
+## Unconfirmed
+* If a creep is on a construction spot, it can't be worked on
+  * logic in our constructor to move to a different spot if it cant reach one it's been trying

 # Tasks
 ## Current Work
-* TODO: spawner to calculate max role count
+* need logic to store energy pickup destination in memory
+* need to validate that current creep spawning code works well for low energy rooms
 * BUG: find energy source seems broken
 * TODO:  starting from 0 creeps is not great ATM
 * creep refactor - more flexible creeps with more generic systems
-* need to validate that current creep spawning code works well for low energy rooms
+* TODO: spawner to calculate max role count

 ## Next Up
 * better repair logic - tag a building to make sure it doesn't decay, rather than repairing decay